timp-736-1-faa/timp-736-1_faa/README.md

 realization of binary search tree stdin count of pairs digits , count*2 digits , 3 digits all of them is int type stdout 6 int digits
+736-1_faa-6-1.c
+realization of traversing the tree in breadth stdin count of digits pairs , count*2 digits stdout contents of tree